LearnEverything/acktueli/src/pages/docs/mood/COMPLEX.md

 ## Complex
-Compound `reactions` from a single `actor` usually come in 2s and have an extended set of rules to denote the relationship between the `actor's` simultaneous or near simultaneuous `reaction`.
+Compound `reactions` from a single `actor` usually come in 2s and have an extended set of rules to denote the relationship between the `actor's` simultaneous or near simultaneous `reaction`.

 ### Duality